 I label myself as “Autistic+” and I advocate for a change in mindset within the autism community:

-4) Instead of becoming obsessed with our diagnosis/labels, we should instead of explain how our skills, talents and knowledge can make important contributions to potential employers and partners.
+3) Instead of focusing on our diagnosis/labels, focus instead of how our skills, talents and knowledge can make important contributions to potential employers and partners.
 As a friend said, “sell our skills and not our diagnosis”.